Independently Licensed Providers

 - In-person Counseling: We recognize that in-person support is the standard within the mental health community.
 However, we also recognize this may not be feasible for everyone.

-- Telephone Support: We understand providers will rely on their professional judgement to determine if phone support is a sufficient way to meet the individual’s mental health needs.
+- Telephone Support: We understand providers will rely on their professional judgment to determine if phone support is a sufficient way to meet the individual’s mental health needs.

 Am I offering just one hour?
 Or, how many sessions am I required to offer as a Give an Hour provider?